Sunday, November 24, 2024

 --------

-Several years ago, Fidelity Investments hired me to create some financial cartoons for their online investing website.
+A few years ago, Fidelity Investments hired me to create a series of financial cartoons for their online investing division and website.

-A separate division within Fidelity decided that they wanted some cartoons recently, and they sent RFPs a group of cartoonists.
+A separate division within Fidelity decided that they wanted new cartoons, and they sent RFPs a group of cartoonists.
 After a few MS Teams meetings, I ended up with an offer.

-The cartoons will cater to their large commercial customers, both the newsletter and website.
+The cartoons will cater to their commercial customers, both the newsletter and website.
 The subject: Artificial Intelligence, IT, and online security.
 (There's a pattern here.)

 The project is just getting under way, and above is an initial cartoon.